-Count 2(a)
+Count 2 (a)

-36. Mirza delegated responsibility for narcotic accountability procedures to a pharmacy assistant. supervised the counts.
+36. Mirza delegated responsibility for narcotic accountability procedures to assistant.

-Count 2(b)
+Count 2 (b)

 37. Adjacent to the dispensary at the Pharmacy is a room identified as the "Counselling Room".
 This room contained a large narcotic safe, prescription files stacked almost to the ceiling, pharmacy documentation such as narcotic invoices, completed bubble packs, completed prescriptions waiting to be picked up, and personal staff items.
 The room was utilized for patient consultations and the administration of vaccines and injections.
 The utilization of this counselling room in this manner put the confidentiality of patient information at risk, as the exterior labels of many prescription bags were found to contain confidential health information.